Impact Levels¶

 FedRAMP is a set of standards cloud providers must follow to gain authorization to work with federal agencies.

 FedRAMP also employs "impact levels" to designate security levels cloud service provders (CSP) must meet to be in compliance (FedRAMP Low, Moderate, and High).
 DoD Impact Levels are used for CSPs that will handle government data.
-The two can be roughly mapped per the following:

-Data Spillage¶
+Data Spillage

 Data Spillage is the unauthorized process of moving data from a higher IL to a lower one, accidentally, intentionally, or otherwise.
 More specifically, data spillage involves transferring Classified information or Controlled Unclassified Information (CUI) to an area void of the necessary security to protect this data or information.